Interior & Exterior Thermal Inspections

 A Thermographer?
 Why do I need one?

 The thermal cameras used by Flightfield Drone Services, LLC do not see through clothing, walls, or even windows.
-Really, thermal cameras do not see through anything at all.
+Thermal cameras do not see through anything at all.
+In movies, the good guys use thermal scopes to look through walls to find the bad guys.
+In the real world, this is not the case.
 A thermal camera detects the surface temperature of the first object in its line of site.
-If you were to point a thermal camera at a wall with a hot wire behind it, you will see the heat that is being transferred through the wall.
-If the wire recently became hot, it may not have heated the wall enough to get a good temperature difference.
+If you point a thermal camera at a wall with a hot wire behind it, you will see the heat being transferred through it.
+If the wire recently became hot, it may not have heated the wall enough for a good temperature difference.
 Therefore, the thermal camera would not detect it.

-The cameras detect the objects radiation and converts it into electronic signals.
-It then takes this data and converts it into a color map of different temperature values.
-This “rainbow” colored palette is what you will typically see on T.V. and in movies.
-In movies, the good guys are using thermal scopes to look through walls to find the bad guys.
-In the real world, this is not the case.
-Our thermal cameras have the ability to take a thermal photo and an RGB photo simultaneously for side-by-side comparison.
-This makes deciphering images for clients very easy, and helps them to understand what the thermographer is seeing.
+The cameras detect the object's radiation and convert it into electronic signals.
+They then take this data and convert it into a color map of different temperature values.
+This “rainbow” colored palette is what you will typically see on TV and in movies.
+Our thermal cameras can simultaneously take a thermal photo and an RGB photo for side-by-side comparison.
+This makes deciphering images for clients very easy and helps them understand what the thermographer sees.

 Thermal Inspections